v8/v8.dev/src/docs/test.md

 ## Running more tests

 The default set of tests to be run does not include all available tests.
-You can specify additional test suites on the command line of either `gm.py` or `run-tests.py`:
+You can specify additional test suites on the command line of either `gm` or `run-tests.py`:

- - benchmarks (just for correctness, does not produce benchmark results!)
+ - `benchmarks` (just for correctness; does not produce benchmark results!)
- - mozilla
+ - `mozilla`
- - test262
+ - `test262`
- - webkit
+ - `webkit`

 ## Running microbenchmarks